Last Updated on May 17, 2023 by Matt

 Hiboy S2 vs other scooters

 The Hiboy S2 is frequently compared against a few scooters in the same price range.

 Hiboy S2 vs Hiboy S2 Pro

 The newer version of the S2, the S2 Pro, is an obvious upgrade.
-In short, if you like the S2, but want a bigger range (25 mi / 40 km), bigger 10-inch tires, and you are prepared to pay about $100, then the Hiboy S2 Pro is the clear winner.
+In short, if you like the S2, but want a bigger range (25 mi / 40 km), bigger 10-inch tires, and you are prepared to pay about $100 more, then the Hiboy S2 Pro is the clear winner.
 You can find the Hiboy S2 Pro on the Hiboy store, there’s a $55 discount on it currently, use the “Escooter Nerds” coupon for an additional 5% discount.
 You can also see the Hiboy S2 Pro review to find out more.

 Hiboy S2 vs Hiboy Max

 As in every family, the biggest competition will come from your siblings.